Colombia detains China Cosco Shipping vessel over illegal arms

 The United States and the United Nations both blacklisted two shipping companies which they said tried to hide the arms shipments destined for North Korea.
 Panama freed the ship and 32 crew to sail back to Cuba a year ago after most of a $1 million fine was paid.

-(Reporting by Luis Jaime Acosta and Peter Murphy, writing by Julia Symmes Cobb; Additional Reporting by Brenda Goh in SHANGHAI, Ben Blanchard in BEIJING and Henning Gloystein and Keith Wallis in SINGAPORE; Editing by G Crosse, Bernard Orr, Dean Yates and Mike Collett-White)
+(Reporting by Luis Jaime Acosta and Peter Murphy, writing by Julia Symmes Cobb; Additional Reporting by Brenda Goh in SHANGHAI, Ben Blanchard in BEIJING and Henning Gloystein and Keith Wallis in SINGAPORE; Editing by G Crosse, Bernard Orr and Dean Yates)